jaespei/komponents/README.md

 To use this tool, [Node.js](https://nodejs.org/) must be previously installed (v.20 has been used for testing).
 To deploy models to Kubernetes and Docker Compose, both `kubectl` and `docker compose` commands must be available and correctly configured in the command line.

 The following lines describe the Deployer tool usage.
-All commands must be executed from the repository root folder.
+All commands must be executed from this repository root folder.

 ### Validation